brycewang-stanford/Py-Stata-Commands/CONTRIBUTING.md

-# Contributing to Py-Stata-Commands
+# Contributing to PyStataR

 We love your input!
-We want to make contributing to Py-Stata-Commands as easy and transparent as possible, whether it's:
+We want to make contributing to PyStataR as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code